eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 # mem_trace

-Traces memory accesses performed by each kernel.
-Addresses for each warp are sent from the GPU to the host via an NVBit channel and printed on the CPU.
+`mem_trace` records the memory addresses accessed by each instruction.
+The addresses for all 32 lanes of a warp are collected on the device and streamed back to the host so they can be printed or analysed.

-## How it works

-The tool instruments every memory reference instruction (except constant and non-memory operations).  `instrument_mem` in `inject_funcs.cu` collects the addresses touched by all threads in a warp and pushes the data to a channel.
-A host thread receives the data and formats a line of text for each memory instruction executed.
+## Source Files
+- `mem_trace.cu` – host side implementation handling CUDA callbacks and receiving channel messages.
+- `inject_funcs.cu` – device function `instrument_mem` gathers addresses across the warp and sends a `mem_access_t` structure.
+- `common.h` – definition of the structure used to transfer one warp's memory access.

+## Instrumentation Flow
+1. During instrumentation every memory reference instruction (excluding constant space) is given a call to `instrument_mem`.
+The opcode is mapped to a small integer ID so the host can decode it.
+2. `instrument_mem` uses `__shfl_sync` to read the address from each lane and stores them in an array along with CTA and warp information.
+The first active lane pushes the structure onto the channel.
+3. A dedicated host thread receives the structures and prints a human readable line containing the grid launch ID, CTA coordinates, warp ID, opcode name and the 32 collected addresses.

 ## Building

-Run `make` in this directory or from the main `tools` folder.
+Run `make` in this directory or `make -C tools` to compile all tools.
+Ensure that the CUDA toolkit is installed.

 ## Running
+Launch your program with:

 ```bash
 LD_PRELOAD=./tools/mem_trace/mem_trace.so ./test-apps/vectoradd/vectoradd
 ```

+## Interpreting Results
-Each reported line includes the CTA, warp ID, opcode and the 32 addresses accessed by the warp.
+Each output line begins with the context and launch ID followed by CTA and warp identifiers.
+It then prints the opcode and the 32 addresses touched by that warp for that instruction.
+This data can be post-processed to analyse memory access patterns.